zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

     NSSAI SD - 123
     ```

-- [SmartEvents State Machine](https://www.developingsolutions.com/Help/Topics/SmartFlow-SmartEvents-State-Machines.htm) used for this dsTest scenario is below, the number on each arrow between different states depicts transition interval in milli seconds.
+- [The SmartEvents State Machine](https://www.developingsolutions.com/Help/Topics/SmartFlow-SmartEvents-State-Machines.htm) used for this dsTest scenario is below, the number on each arrow between different states depicts transition interval in milliseconds.

 ![SmartEvent State Machine](./images/docker-compose/smartevent.png)